Maria Montessori: 1901–1906: Further studies

 In 1901, Montessori left the Orthophrenic School and her private practice, and in 1902 she enrolled in the philosophy degree course at the University of Rome; philosophy at the time included much of what is now considered psychology.
 She studied theoretical and moral philosophy, history of philosophy, and psychology as such, but she did not graduate.
-She also pursued independent study in anthropology and educational philosophy, conducted observations and experimental research in elementary schools, and revisited the work of Itard and Séguin, translating their books into handwritten Italian.
+She also pursued independent study in anthropology and educational philosophy, conducted observations and experimental research in elementary schools, and revisited the work of Itard and Séguin, preparing handwritten translations of their books into Italian.
 During this time, she began to consider adapting her methods of educating children with learning difficulties to mainstream education.

 Montessori's work developing what she would later call "scientific pedagogy" continued over the next few years.
 In 1902, Montessori presented a report at a second national pedagogical congress in Naples.
 She published two articles on pedagogy in 1903, and two more the following year.
 In 1903 and 1904, she conducted anthropological research with Italian schoolchildren, and in 1904 she was qualified as a free lecturer in anthropology for the University of Rome.
 She was appointed to lecture in the Pedagogic School at the university and continued in the position until 1908.
 Her lectures were printed as a book titled Pedagogical Anthropology in 1910.